Vegan soup full of flavors from the Islands with ginger and coconut milk melding with pureed carrots. And a product review of a Ninja Blender!

 - 1 medium yellow onion chopped

-- 4 tsp fresh ginger peeled, finely chopped
+- 4 teaspoon fresh ginger peeled, finely chopped

 - 8 ounces russet potatoes peeled, chopped